Tahanima/selenium-java-test-automation-architecture/README.md

 ```
 3. Import the project in [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
 4. Make your desired changes.
 5. Use IntelliJ IDEA to run your desired tests.
-Alternatively, you can use the terminal to run the tests, for example `./gradlew test -Dbrowser=firefox -Dheadless=false` to run all the tests using the firefox browser in headed mode.
+Alternatively, you can use the terminal to run the tests, for example `./gradlew test -Dbrowser=firefox -Dheadless=false` to run all the tests using the firefox browser in headful mode.

 ## Languages and Frameworks